ndresx/redux-ops/docs/Utility.md

 ## `getOpById(ops, id)`

-Returns the operation that matches a given `id` in the provided `ops` object.
+Returns the Operation that matches a given `id` in the provided `ops` object.
-Returns `undefined` if no matching operation can be found.
+Returns `undefined` if no matching Operation can be found.

 ## `getOpByIds(ops, ids)`

-Returns operations that match a given array of `ids` in the provided `ops` object.
-Returns an empty `object` if no matching operations can be found.
+Returns Operations that match a given array of `ids` in the provided `ops` object.
+Returns an empty `object` if no matching Operations can be found.

 ## `searchOps(ops, query)`

-Returns operations that match a given `query` in `string`/`RegEx` format in the provided `ops` object.
-Returns an empty `object` if no matching operations can be found.
+Returns Operations that match a given `query` in `string`/`RegEx` format in the provided `ops` object.
+Returns an empty `object` if no matching Operations can be found.